crablab/dissertation/reports/communication_report/report.md

+---
-# Communication methods for attendance monitoring
+title: "Communication methods for attendance monitoring"
+author: "Hugh Wells - 864564"
+date: "20th November 2019"
+papersize: a4
+geometry: margin=3cm
+---

+# Abstract

 At Royal Holloway, for the 2018 intake of first year undergraduates it was decided that due to the class size, paper registers were infeasible.
 The clicker system was proposed and developed which has been discussed in previous reports; particularly with regard to the system security.
 The key advantage of the clicker system was that it did not rely on the signature of students (it used a wireless electronic device) and therefore did not require the laborious administration overheard of transposing the signatures into an electronic database.
 Fundamentally, it was not more secure and this element of an improved system will be discussed in a future report.